ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 5. Vowel clusters should become split into multiple syllables with added consonants.
 6. Transliterated names should not be the same as existing toki pona words or, in other words: toki pona words should not be used as names.

+Although there are no rules against the *'nn'* cluster (when the first syllable ends with an optional *'n'* and the next one begins with one, e.g. *jan Anna*), it is generally avoided.

 ## Sentence Types and Punctuation

+Technically all punctuation marks are optional variants of the *full stop* (`.`) with the exception of the *colon* (`:`).
+Using [sitelen pona](pics/sitelen_pona_leko/sitelen-pona-leko.png), no punctuation is used and each sentence is written on its own line.
+This is also done in chats and other informal settings, although *colons* are still usually used.

-Declarative sentences should not need further explanation for now.
+Declarative sentences are the default and should not need further explanation.

-Question end with a question mark, and can be formed in *three ways:*
+Question end with a question mark (`?`), and can be formed in *three ways:*

-1. Repeating the pre-verb or predicate and putting an *"ala"* between them.
+1. Repeating the pre-verb or predicate, and putting an *"ala"* between them.
-2. Putting *"anu seme?"* at the end of the sentence.
-3. Putting *"seme"* in place of the thing you want to question.
+2. Putting *"seme"* in place of the thing you want to question.
+3. Putting *"anu seme?"* at the end of the sentence.

-The exclamation point is used for *three different ways:*
+The exclamation mark (`!`) is used in *three different ways:*

-1. To form imperative (command) sentences, in which case, `o` is used in front of the verb and the subject may be ommitted; if it is not, then `o` *replaces* `li`.
+1. To form imperative ("command") sentences, in which case, `o` is used in front of the verb and the subject may be ommitted; if it is not, then `o` *replaces* `li`.
 2. To form interjections, like *"moku pona!"* (good appetite!).
 3. To emphasize a declarative sentence; this way it visually shows verbal emphasis.